 As state and local governments pass additional tobacco product excise taxes to increase revenue, illicit trade continues to grow.
 This illicit trade has several unintended consequences, such as

 - Undermining Youth Tobacco Prevention efforts.
-The illegal resale of cheaper cigarettes compromises Youth Tobacco Prevention efforts.
-Individuals illegally selling cigarettes on street corners out of backpacks likely don’t care to whom they sell.
+The illegal resale of cheaper cigarettes compromises Youth Tobacco Prevention efforts because criminals don’t care to whom they sell.